-I am committed to my community and to seeing balance restored to our state government.
-I think I am uniquely positioned to serve in the state legislature - bringing my faith, my experience in government, and my values-based leadership style to work collaboratively, inclusively, and creatively for our future.
-That is why I am running for NC House Representative for District 83 and I appreciate your support.
+I believe I am uniquely positioned to serve in the state legislature, bringing my faith, my experience in local government, and my values-first approach to leadership to work collaboratively, inclusively, and creatively for every citizen.